Pfulcher26/Geppetto-/README.md

 ## What is Geppetto?

-Geppetto is a Fullstack MERN application that utilizes the DaVinci 2 text completion AI from OpenAI to allow users to create custom AI models, or 'puppets'.
+General Assembly capstone project.
+Geppetto is a Fullstack MERN application that utilizes the DaVinci 2 AI text processing model to allow users to create custom 'puppets', each with their own AI generated story.

-Pleaset note:
+Please note:

 AI is a powerful tool with boundless potential, as such it is important that we use it responsibly and with humanity.